turn-privacy/turn-classic/ReadMe.md

 The operators balance after the transaction is equal to their initial balance minus the network fee plus the operator fee times the number of participants.

+### New Operator Balance Math

+It has occured to me that there is no reason to have the operator provide an input to the transaction.
+Instead the network fee can be taken out of the operators fee.

+    Equations here if different. (not sure that they are)

 ### Participants Balance

 The balance before the transaction is equal to the balance after the transaction plus the operator fee plus the amount sent to the receiving address